vivekd16/agentic/docs/deployment/index.md

 ### Scaling Your Agent

-To scale your agent deployment, adjust the following in `terraform/terraform.tfvars`:
+To scale your agent deployment, adjust the following in `terraform.tfvars`:

 ```hcl
 service_desired_count = 2  # Number of instances to run